elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The method document.elementFromPoint(x,y) only works if (x,y) are inside the visible area.
-If any of the coordinates is negative or exceeds the window width/height, then it returns null.
+  <div><strong>Interview Response:</strong> The method document. elementFromPoint(x,y) is only useful if (x,y) are within the viewable region.
+It returns null if any of the coordinates is negative or exceeds the window width/height.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />